Church Wedding Ceremonies: Questions to Ask Before Reserving

 Where can my photographer be during the ceremony?

-For example, it’s common for churches to prohibit the photographer from shooting on the altar.
-Since I’m always shooting from a distance at ceremonies, this is no prob-lay-mo for me!
+For example, it’s common for churches to prohibit the photographer from shooting on the altar, not a big deal.
+The is probably the most common rule I see and is not a hard one to follow.
+Since I’m always shooting from a distance at ceremonies, this is easy.
 In more difficult cases, the photographer is not allowed to move throughout the ceremony at all.
 Rather, they must pick one spot in the church and shoot only from that angle.
 Sometimes, the church will pre-select a spot for the photographer, like a balcony or at the end of an aisle.

 In the most extreme case I’ve experienced, the church did not allow the photographer to enter the church and only allowed photography from open doorways.